0x90n/InfoSec-Black-Friday/README.md

 One-year: US$146.52 instead of US$199.99
 Student (3-month): US$27.99 instead of US$34.99

-DroneSec (Drone Security Training - online) :see_no_evil:\
+DroneSec (Drone Security Training - online unlocks 1st December) :see_no_evil:\
 https://training.dronesec.com
-65% discount on bundle with code: DONOTSHAREBLACKFRI\
+65% discount on bundle with code: DONOTSHAREBLACKFRI 20% discount on live training with code: BF20
-Begins 27th Nov, content unlocks 1st Dec

 Social Engineering Training :see_no_evil:\
 (Robin Dreeke, retired FBI Special Agent and Chief of the Counterintelligence Behavioral Analysis Program)\